2022-2023

 -P04

-Tackling concerns about Singpass Face Verification
+Concerns about Singpass Face Verification

 Design improvements

-Replaced wordy do's and don'ts with a demonstration GIF to set scan expectations and prepare users for visual cues.
+To reduce inconvenience and uncertainty of Face Verification, we replaced wordy do's and don'ts with a demonstration GIF to set scan expectations and prepare users for visual cues.

 Before